 Indonesian Food Culture: Typical Javanese dishes

-Note: Fried chicken is often localized using spices or techniques indigenous to a particular island or region.
+Note: Fried and grilled chicken is often localized using spices or techniques indigenous to a particular island or region.
 Ayam taliwang, for example, is similar to ayam goreng but is a specialty of Lombok.

-Soups (soto), satays (sate), rice (nasi) and vegetable (sayur) dishes abound, often containing herbs or spice grown locally, such as soup with lemongrass or rice with turmeric.
+Soups (soto), satays (sate), rice (nasi) and vegetable (sayur) dishes abound, often containing herbs or spices grown locally, such as soup with lemongrass or rice with turmeric.
+Timlo is a favorite chicken soup dish (soto ayam) from Solo and the Surabaya (in East Java) variant on this popular dish is called Soto Abengam.
 Offal is used extensively, especially chicken innards, and tempeh can be found throughout the island.

 A Javanese Meal